- Personalized math tutoring can add 3–15 extra months of learning progress.

 - Improved Understanding: Tutors often explain concepts differently than classroom teachers did, helping students find the explanation that clicks.
 For example, using visual aids or step-by-step breakdowns can make complex topics clear.

-- Homework and Assignment Help: Tutors provide one-on-one mathematics homework help and assignment guidance, ensuring students fully understand each solution rather than just copying answers.
+- Homework and Assignment Guidance: Tutors provide one-on-one mathematics homework guidance and assignment support, ensuring students fully understand each solution rather than just copying answers.

 - Confidence and Motivation: Over time, solving problems correctly builds confidence.
 Students report that hands-on tutoring makes math feel less intimidating, which in turn keeps them engaged.